 Update your software.

 The latest software for your computer, smartphone and tablet might include tighter security features than previous versions.
 To protect your personal information online, ensure you’ve installed the newest update before you start shopping.
 This especially includes anti-virus and anti-spyware software.
 If you don’t have it, get it!
 Also, consider installing an anti-phishing tool to ward off attacks.
 Phishing filters help keep user names, passwords and other sensitive info safe.

 Pick strong passwords.

 You might think you have a gift for crafting witty passwords, but hackers have a pretty powerful knack for cracking your code.
 Go long, strong and new every time you create a password for an online account.
 Specifically, never reuse a password, don’t use single dictionary words (combine a few, instead) and forgo using the word “password” or the numbers 1 through 6 (in order).
 Better yet, turn to online

 Lock your portable devices.

 Leaving your smartphone or tablet unlocked opens the door to anyone who steals (or accesses) your device.
-Therefore, utilize the screen lock on portable devices with a less-than-obvious password.
+Utilize the screen lock on portable devices with a less-than-obvious password.
 Also, be conscious of when your network provider and/or smartphone automatically log you into an unsecured hot spot.
 See our tip in the next section on how shopping from a free and open-to-anyone Wi-Fi connection can cost you in the long run.

 Keep track of your spending.

-DON’Ts for Safe Online Holiday Shopping
+Don'ts for Safe Online Holiday Shopping

 Don’t assume all is good if you see no complaints.